Rathinavelkumar/learn-python/docs/python_lists.md

 Since list is immutable data type, id of the list object not changed even after deletion

 ## **List Slicing**
-List slicing helps to return the required objects from the given string
+List slicing helps to return the required objects from the given list

 **ListName(start Index: stop Index: step Value (optional)]**